tuosuniversity/Vellum/Output/EN/4_Perception in Practice/51_The_Negotiated_Nature_of_Reality.md

 ### **Article 1: Mindfulness & Your Brain: The Science of Perceptual Primacy and Active Reality Construction**

-**SEO-Optimized Title:** Mindfulness & Your Brain: The Science of Perceptual Primacy and Active Reality Construction
+ Mindfulness & Your Brain: The Science of Perceptual Primacy and Active Reality Construction

 Have you ever walked into a bustling room, and while one person feels overwhelmed by the "chaos," another finds it exhilarating, perceiving "vibrant social energy"?
 The objective reality – the sounds, the crowd, the interactions – remains the same.
 Yet, the experience, the *reality* each person builds and reacts to, is vastly different.
 What if this isn't just about attitude, but about a fundamental scientific principle governing your consciousness?